So you have a Windows PC and you forgot the login password.

 Those being PCLoginNow and Trinity Rescue Kit.

 I find it quite humorous how Microsoft has made claims that their newest OS is so secure.
-There are no more backdoor Admin logins and the implementation of SYSKEY which is
+There are no more backdoor Admin logins and the implementation of SYSKEY which is an optional feature added in Windows NT 4.0 SP3.

 It was meant to protect against offline password cracking attacks so that the SAM database would still be secure.